 The out-of-court affidavit procedure is available in Illinois if the gross value of all of the deceased person's property that passes under a will or by state law, excluding real estate, is $100,000 or less.
 755 Ill.
 Comp.
 Stat. § 5/25-1.

 Illinois has a simplified probate process for small estates.
 To use it, an executor files a written request with the local probate court asking to use the simplified procedure.
 The court may authorize the executor to distribute the assets without having to jump through the hoops of regular probate.

-You can use the simplified small estate process in Illinois if the gross value of property subject to probate in Illinois does not exceed $100,000.
+You can use the simplified small estate process in Illinois if the gross value of property subject to probate in Illinois does not exceed $100,000 and no unpaid debt or taxes are owed.
 All heirs and beneficiaries must consent in writing.
+Notice must be published of the death, the filing of the petition and the date, time and place of the hearing on the petition in a newspaper published in the county where the petition is filed at least once a week for three weeks, starting no sooner than 30 days before the hearing date.
 755 Ill.
 Comp.
 Stat. § 5/9-8.

 For help determining if an estate qualifies for one of these probate shortcuts, or handling an estate in general, see The Executor's Guide, by Mary Randolph (Nolo), or Estate Planning Basics, by Denis Clifford (Nolo).